SE Palmeiras in international football

 Palmeiras is a Brazilian professional association football team based in São Paulo.
 It is one of the most successful and traditional Brazilian and South American teams in international club competitions.
-They have won one Copa Rio title (in 1951) which was recognized by FIFA as a club world competition in 2014, (Note: In 2014, FIFA recognized the Copa Rio 1951 as a official club world championship and Palmeiras as the first intercontinental and club world champions with several official documents.
+They have won one Copa Rio title (in 1951) which was recognized by FIFA as a club world competition in 2014, (Note: In 2014, FIFA recognized the Copa Rio 1951 as an official club world championship and Palmeiras as the first intercontinental and club world champions with several official documents.
 Even though it was still disputed afterward, FIFA has reaffirmed multiple times that Palmeiras is the first world champion and has remained as such.) three Copa Libertadores (in 1999, 2020 and 2021) along with one Recopa Sudamericana (2022) and a Copa Mercosur (1998) for a total of six international trophies.

 Their first participation in international competitions was in 1951, when they qualified for the first ever intercontinental and international club world competition as the Paulista champion, one of the biggest championships at the time.
 Palmeiras then debuted in the Copa Libertadores in 1961 being runners-up against Penarol and the 1996 Copa CONMEBOL.
 In 1999, the club debuted in the former Intercontinental Cup against Manchester United.
 The club also debuted as champions of the first Copa Mercosur in 1998, the FIFA Club World Cup in 2021, and also respectively the Copa Sudamericana (Copa Conmebol and Mercosur successor) in 2003.
 The club also debuted in the Recopa Sudamericana in 2021.

 Palmeiras are also the Brazilian club with the most participations in club world competitions, participating 5 times, winning once in 1951 and participating in the 1999, 2020, 2021 and 2025 editions.

-Palmeiras is also the Brazilian club with most participations in the Copa Libertadores, having participated in 25 editions.
-And also the Brazilian club with the most goals, wins and best goal difference in the Libertadores, and the Brazilian club with the third-most amount of goals in club world competitions.
+Palmeiras is also the Brazilian club with most participations in the Copa Libertadores, having participated in 25 editions; the Brazilian club with the most goals, wins and best goal difference in the Libertadores; and the Brazilian club with the third-most number of goals in club world competitions.